NixOS/nix.dev/source/tutorials/towards-reproducibility-pinning-nixpkgs.rst

 Going forward
 -------------

-For more examples and details of the different ways to pin ``nixpkgs``, see :ref:`ref-pinning-nixpkgs`.
+- For more examples and details of the different ways to pin ``nixpkgs``, see :ref:`ref-pinning-nixpkgs`.

+- To quickly setup a Nix project read through
+  `Getting started Nix template <https://github.com/nix-dot-dev/getting-started-nix-template>`_.